pingcap/tidb/docs/design/2024-05-10-extension-authentication-plugin.md

 The feature needs to be compatible with existing user related statements and options, such as `CREATE USER`, `ALTER USER`, `SET PASSWORD`.
 However, it will not work with existing functionalities such as password expiry and password validation.
 Users can implement their own password validation logic inside the `GenerateAuthString` implementation.

+It will also not work with `CREATE VIEW SQL SECURITY DEFINER` since the view is created with the privileges of the view creator, and the plugin will not be able to check the privileges of the view creator because it does not have the `tls.ConnectionState` information for the definer to pass into `VerifyPrivilege`.
+This means that if a user is created using an auth plugin, it can only create views using `CREATE VIEW SQL SECURITY INVOKER` since at invocation time the plugin can check the privileges of the invoker and pass in the `tls.ConnectionState`.

 ## Test Design

 This feature requires tests focusing on functional and compatibility.
 Performance should not be a concern, since that depends on the actual auth plugin implementation and it is up to the users to keep the implementation performant if needed.